dojo/docs/dijit/TooltipDialog.rst

 Declarative markup
 ------------------

-As usual you can create the TooltipDialog and DropDown button widget declaratively using the dojoType attribute.
+As usual you can create the TooltipDialog and DropDown button widget declaratively using the data-dojo-type attribute.
 When created declaratively the DropDownButton node has two children, one for the label of the button, and the other for the drop-down widget that's displayed when you press the button.